fkinoshita/fkinoshita.github.io/content/articles/mathematical-logic.md

 Propositions are statements must be either true or false.
 We generally indicate propositions with the letters *P*, *Q*, *R*, and so on.

-#### Example
+**Example**.
 Let *P* be "Felipe is hungry" and let *Q* be "Felipe is lazy", either statements can only be true or false, not anything in between.

 ### Operators